Fashion Illustration using Procreate app, by Laura Volpintesta

 Fashion Illustration using Procreate, by Laura Volpintesta

-Fashion Drawing on Procreate
+Fashion Drawing on Procreate: SIMPLIFY

 This is because with a decent pen or pencil tool for line work and a larger tool for large areas of color, all you need is your drawing skills, and regulating the opacity and size of the tool from tiny to huge and sheer to opaque is ALL YOU REALLY NEED AT ALL!.
 (Hence my digital drawing course that explains this thoroughly and gets you up and running.